Jonathan India Player Props: Reds vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.6 K/9, the second-best in MLB.
+- The Braves pitching staff is second in MLB with a collective 9.6 strikeouts per nine innings.

-- The Braves have a 3.81 team ERA that ranks seventh among all MLB pitching staffs.
+- The Braves' 3.84 team ERA ranks seventh among all league pitching staffs.

-- Shuster (4-2) gets the starting nod for the Braves in his ninth start of the season.
-He's put together a 4.57 ERA in 41 1/3 innings pitched, with 23 strikeouts.
+- Morton gets the start for the Braves, his 15th of the season.
+He is 6-6 with a 3.71 ERA and 93 strikeouts in 80 2/3 innings pitched.

-- In his most recent appearance on Friday, June 16 against the Colorado Rockies, the left-hander threw 5 2/3 innings, allowing one earned run while surrendering five hits.
+- In his last appearance on Sunday against the Colorado Rockies, the right-hander went five innings, giving up three earned runs while surrendering five hits.

-- The 24-year-old has put up an ERA of 4.57, with 5 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.